Meet Thomas Sellin, one of New York’s top art dealers!

 Music is my first love.
 So it’s cool to represent these photographers who have great stories about spending time with The Grateful Dead and others.
 Photography is ridiculously undervalued right now.
 It will be interesting to see what the Ansel Adams auction does in December.
 I just consigned several works to the Bonham’s British Cool sale coming up in February.
 Loving the artwork you buy should always come first, but if you are thinking about acquiring a work by an emerging artist that might increase in value, it is definitely worth spending time doing research by going to exhibitions and degree shows to see work by recent MFA graduates.
 The more art you see, the more knowledgeable you will become, which is important for anyone thinking about art as an investment.

-What is the researching process like of finding the right artists for your clients?
+What is the research process like for finding the right artists for your clients?

 Frustrating and time consuming but very rewarding when it works out.
 It’s a business with constantly shifting alliances.
 Some people will want to work with you, others will not.
 You cant take it personally.
 Liquidity in the art market right now is at the auctions so it is important to follow the results.
 There are around 3,500 auction houses worldwide with at least an auction per week.